 What is micellar water?

-Micellar water is a multi-use cleansing product made of purified water and micelles.
+Micellar water a multi-use cleansing product made of purified water and micelles.
 Dr. Katie Beleznay, a dermatologist at Carruthers & Humphrey Cosmetic Dermatology and clinical instructor at the Department of Dermatology at the University of British Columbia, explains that micelles are molecules which group together and attract dirt and oil.
 “When you wipe a cotton ball soaked with micellar water along your face, the micelles adhere to the cotton while pulling makeup, sebum, and other impurities off the skin,” she says.
-Notably, micellar water won’t dry out your skin like traditional foaming face soap, and it doesn’t include any harsh cleansing agents that you need to rinse off either.
+Notably, micellar solutions won’t dry out your skin like traditional foaming cleansers, and it doesn’t include any harsh ingredients, so there’s no need to rinse off.

 How do you pronounce micellar water?